The beauty and the crone

 Normally, I see myself from the inside looking out.
 Until I happen on a mirror—I hardly recognize me from the outside looking in.
 If it wasn’t for the slow evolution of my appearance over time, I’d wonder: who is that older woman with the surprised look on her face?

-I came across a video this morning of four sisters aging 40 years in four minutes: Nicholas Nixon’s evocative documentation of his wife and her siblings, morphing them from their 20’s to their 60’s.
+I came across a video of four sisters aging 40 years in four minutes: Nicholas Nixon’s evocative documentation of his wife and her siblings, morphing them from their 20’s to their 60’s.
 It’s captivating, an explicit reminder of my own history, aging together with my beautiful, complex mosaic of a family.

 Or consider my husband.
 Where a stranger would see blue eyes and fleeting white hair, slowing down, a little round but in decent shape for his 70+ years, I get to see other things too.
 The sweet boyish man who loves painting and traveling, tools and gadgets.
 Who hates waiting in line and being in crowds.
 Who likes making people laugh; and sometimes hides a little behind his droll humor.
 Who works on staying in shape.
 Who worked hard at raising three kids, and made a name in advertising.
-Who made me happy by falling in love with me (we’ve been aging together for 40 years too).
+Who made me happy by falling in love with me.
+We’ve been aging together for 40 years too.

 Most people have a really hard time seeing beneath someone’s snowy hair and wrinkles and bulges.
 They don’t recognize the young soul still inside.
 That’s why people in our culture, especially women, have long been striving to fight the onset of aging and look younger.
 The beauty industrial complex bombards us with ways to do it.